Top 10 Ports in Terms of Container Traffic

 1. Port of Shanghai – China

-The Port of Shanghai was opened in 1842 as a treaty port and was initially operated by the Shanghai Port Authority.
-In 2003, the Shanghai International Port Company Limited took over management.
+The Port of Shanghai opened as a treaty port in 1842; its operations were mainly governed by the Shanghai Port Authority until 2003, when Shanghai International Port Company Limited took over.

-Currently, there are approximately 2,223 vessels at the Port of Shanghai.
-Of these, 70% are cargo vessels, 12% are container ships, 3% are tankers, 2% are fishing vessels, and 1% are bulk carriers.
-Some notable vessels include Xue Long, Morning Lady, Cornelia Maersk, Morning Linda, Vermont Trader, MSC Toronto, CMA CGM Berlioz, Maersk Savannah, Ever Ulysses, Hyundai Mars, Lurline, Ever Utile, MSC Lily, Actuaria, Prestige, and Manulani.
+Some examples of vessels from those mentioned above include Xue Long, Morning Lady, Cornelia Maersk, Morning Linda, Vermont Trader, MSC Toronto, CMA CGM Berlioz, Maersk Savannah, Ever Ulysses, Hyundai Mars, Lurline, Ever Utile, MSC Lily, Actuaria, Prestige, Manulani.

-The Port of Shanghai is divided into three harbor zones:
+The Port of Shanghai is divided into three harbor zones, including:

-1. Huangpu River: The longest river in central Shanghai, stretching 113 kilometers from Dianshan Lake to the Yangtze River.
+• Huangpu River: Central Shanghai’s longest river, it reaches a length of 113 km from Dianshan Lake down to the Yangtze River.

-2. Yangshan Deep Water Port: The largest deep water port, located in Hangzhou Bay, Shanghai.
-It was opened in 2005 and is currently operated by the Shanghai International Port Group.
+• Yangshan Deep Water Port: The largest deep-water port, situated in Hangzhou Bay, Shanghai.
+The facility began operations in 2005 and was operated by the Shanghai International Port Group.

 2. Port of Singapore – Singapore

-Before the Port of Shanghai was named the world’s busiest container port, the Port of Singapore held the top spot.
-Now, the Port of Shanghai is the second-busiest container port globally, with a container throughput of 37.2 million TEUs.
-Located at the southern end of the Malay Peninsula, the Port of Singapore is situated at coordinates 01° 15′ 33.71″ N, 103° 45′ 16.01″ E. Established in 1896, it is managed by the Maritime and Port Authority of Singapore and connects to 600 ports across more than 120 countries.
+Before the addition of the Port of Shanghai as the world’s busiest container port, the Port of Singapore was ranked the first.
+Currently, it is the second busiest container port in the world with a total of 37.2 million TEUs.
+The Port of Singapore is located at the southern tip of the Malay Peninsula and lies at coordinates 01° 15′ 33.71″ N, 103° 45′ 16.01″ E. It was opened in 1896 and is operated by the Maritime and Port Authority of Singapore.
+The port receives connections from 600 ports in over 120 countries.

-The Port of Singapore is the world’s leading port in terms of bunkering, supplying an average of 50.6 million tons of bunker fuel annually.
-Bunkering refers to the provision of fuel to ships.
-Additionally, the Port of Singapore is the foremost transshipment hub in the world.
+The Port of Singapore is the top global port in bunkering.
+The ports provide an average of 50.6 million tons of bunker fuel per year.
+Bunkering is a term used to describe the process of offering fuel to ships.
+The Port of Singapore is also the number one transshipment hub in the world.

-1. Jurong Port: This is Singapore’s leading bulk and conventional terminal operator, handling commodities such as cement, copper slag, and project cargo.
+• Jurong Port: It is Singapore’s leading bulk and conventional terminal operator.
+It manages commodities like cement, copper slag, and project cargo.

-2. PSA Singapore Terminals: This operator runs four container terminals—Keppel, Brani, Tanjong Pagar, and Pasir Panjang—with more than 50 berths.
-Compared to Jurong Port, PSA Singapore Terminals handles a greater number of terminals.
+• PSA Singapore Terminals: This operator operates four container terminals—Keppel, Brani, Tanjong Pagar, and Pasir Panjang—with over 50 berths.
+Relatively, there are more terminals handled by PSA Singapore Terminals compared with Jurong Port.

-Annually, approximately 130,000 vessels call at the Port of Singapore, and there are typically more than 1,000 vessels present at any given time.
-The port accommodates a wide range of vessels, including container ships, ro-ro ships, cargo freighters, coastal trading ships, lighters, and bulk carriers.
-Some of the notable ships at the Port of Singapore include Nimble Leopard, Pacific Spirit, ES Aspire, Hydropro 6, QSA Purari, Nautical Baltic, SC 4409 E, Yew Choon 8, Eagle Bay, and J C Marine 44.
+There are about 130,000 vessels calling at the Port of Singapore every year, and at any one time, there are usually over 1,000 vessels in port.
+The cargoes it handles include container ships, ro-ro ships, cargo freighters, coastal trading ships, lighters, and bulk carriers.
+Other vessels that have passed or may pass through the Port of Singapore include Nimble Leopard, Pacific Spirit, ES Aspire, Hydropro 6, QSA Purari, Nautical Baltic, SC 4409 E, Yew Choon 8, Eagle Bay, and J C Marine 44.

 3. Port of Shenzhen – China

-The Port of Shenzhen, located in Shenzhen, China, is one of the world’s largest and busiest container ports, with an impressive container throughput of 27.7 million TEUs.
+The Port of Shenzhen is situated at Shenzhen, China, and is considered to be one of the largest and busiest container ports in the world with a throughput capacity of 27.7 million TEUs.

 • Yantian International Container Terminals